SQL Server Default Ports

 SQL Server Network Configuration → Protocols for <InstanceName> → TCP/IP Properties → IP Addresses tab

-This shows the port number the SQL Server Database Engine is configured to listen on.
+This shows the port SQL Server is configured to listen on.

 If multiple SQL Server instances are installed on the same server, repeat this check for each instance.